New to Road Scholar? Sign up

 Activity note: Hotel check in 4:00 p.m.
 Easy walking inside hotel; at your discretion if you’d like to go out.

 Afternoon: Program Registration.
 After you have your room assignment, check the message board for the location to register with the Road Scholar program staff, which is also where the Orientation session will take place.
 You’ll receive a welcome packet with your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
 If your arrival is delayed, please ask for your packet when you check in.
 Orientation: 4:45 p.m.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Some field trips will be walking, others via motorcoach.
 In addition to meals at the historic Monteleone Hotel, we’ll divide into smaller groups (announced during Orientation) to dine around at some of the city’s fine restaurants.
 Breakfasts will be in the hotel’s Criollo Restaurant, ordered from a select menu.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will always be happy to offer suggestions.
-As a special bonus, you will have vouchers to use at two popular jazz clubs and the Louisiana State Museum.
+As a special bonus, you will have voucher to use at a popular jazz club and the Louisiana State Museum.
 Program activities, schedules, personnel, and indicated distances or times may change due to local conditions/circumstances including weather.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Dinner: In the Criollo Restaurant, we’ll have plated and served meals with coffee, tea, water beverage choices included; other beverages available for purchase.